TMJ & Jaw Pain Treatment

 My joint ‘pops” but it doesn’t hurt.
 Should I be worried?

 What's Next?
 Treatment Options

 The first step is getting your TMJ diagnosed.
 You can start by scheduling a free consultation with one of our physical therapists.
 Your primary care doctor can also diagnose TMJ issues but it is much more common for your dentist to evaluate, diagnose and begin treatment.
 Some insurance plans require a diagnosis before jaw pain treatment may be covered.

 lt’s typical to start with an x-ray of the joint so we can rule out deterioration.
 Most times an acrylic bite guard will be made for nighttime grinding or day wear if you know you clench throughout the day.
 The splint has to be fitted so that the joint is in the most relaxed position.
 Over the counter splints can cause more harm than good and should only be worn to protect teeth when the TMJ is asymptomatic.
 Following your dental treatment you will most likely be given a referral for physical therapy, which is a safe and natural option for jaw pain treatment.

 Smoking and nail biting has been shown to contribute to TMJ issues.

 Physical therapy can help jaw popping and jaw pain

 “I had TMJ pain from fibromyalgia.
 After receiving treatment at Northern, I would’t go anywhere else for therapy.
-The staff is great and so helpful!” – Cori M., Norton Shores / Muskegon patient
+The staff is great and so helpful!” – Cori M., Norton Shores / Muskegon physical therapy patient

 If your jaw is popping, clicking, or hurts, give physical therapy a try.
 You can schedule a free assessment today.